Payment refused errors and how to resolve them

 **Description:**

-- The credit card provided is no longer valid due to an expired expiry date.
+- The provided credit card is no longer valid because it has expired.

-Solution - Use a different card with a valid expiry date.
+**Recommended action** - Retry the payment using a card with a valid expiry date.

 **Description:**